 1. Buying local = lowest price.

 It’s the least expensive to buy safflower (or any bird food) at a local retailer.
 When comparing the cost of purchasing online, there is really no comparison because of the high cost of shipping heavy bags of bird seed.
 The types of stores that typically sell safflower include home improvement, pet, feed, and specialty bird food stores.

 But as of this writing, buying bird food online is much more costly than purchasing from a local store.
 There are times it’s 2-3x more expensive to buy the SAME stuff online.
 I even wrote an article about this topic:

 Conclusion and Final Thoughts

 Safflower seed is a great food to feed your birds.
 It’s healthy, inexpensive, and attracts a wide array of songbirds.
-I also like the fact that the shells create little mess because the seed is relatively small.
+I also like the fact that the shells create a low amount of mess because the seed is relatively small.
 And many birds (like doves) swallow it whole.

-Whether you decide to include safflower seed as part of a bird seed mix or you decide to buy safflower in bulk, I think you are making a great decision including it at your bird feeding station!
+Whether you decide to include safflower seed as part of a bird seed mix or you decide to buy safflower in bulk, I think you are making a great decision to include it at your bird feeding station!